TheRealDjElite/TheRealDjElite/README.md

 ## 🌐 Remote Work Ready

-Based in HST and fully remote, with direct experience supporting EST-aligned operations, consistent availability, and a proven record of delivering without someone looking over my shoulder.
+Based in HST and fully remote, with a proven record of supporting EST-aligned operations, zero attendance issues, and consistent on-time delivery without direct supervision.